pmarkert/hyperpotamus/README.md

 This script makes a request to the url and then runs the default validation rules.
 The default validation rules make sure that the request returns an
 HTTP 200 OK status code, but you can change that.

-Paste the script it into a text file called `super-simple.yml`.
-Run the script with a few verbose flags like so: `hyperpotamus super-simple.yml -vv`.
+Paste the script it into a text file called `super-simple.yml` and run it with a few verbose flags like so:

+`hyperpotamus super-simple.yml -vv`.

 #### OK, a little bit harder?